weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 ORC JIT has built-in support for concurrent compilation.
 This is neat, but it requires attention when customizing the JIT.
 Our current setup uses a single `TPDECompiler` instance, but TPDE's `compile_to_elf()` method isn't thread-safe.
 Enabling concurrent compilation would cause multiple threads to call this method simultaneously, leading to failures.

 How can we solve this?
-One option would be creating a new `tpde_llvm::LLVMCompiler` instance for each compilation job, but that but it adds an overhead of `O(#jobs)` — not ideal for our fast path.
+One option would be creating a new `tpde_llvm::LLVMCompiler` instance for each compilation job, but that adds an overhead of `O(#jobs)` — not ideal for our fast path.
 Essentially, we want to avoid calling into `compile_to_elf()` while there is another call in-flight on the same thread.
-We can achieve this easily by making the `TPDECompiler` instance thread-local, reducing the overhead to just `O(#threads)`.
-Here's the surprisingly simple change:
+We can achieve this easily by making the `TPDECompiler` instance thread-local, reducing the overhead to just `O(#threads)`:

 ```diff
 @@ -32,7 +32,6 @@ public: